 If The Conjuring is the first horror movie you ever see, it might actually be scary.

-The film is based on the most malevolent supposedly-true preternatural encounter experienced by real-life demonologists Patrick and Lorraine Warren (Bill Murray, Dan Aykroyd, Harold Ramis and Ernie Hudson).
+The film is based on the most malevolent supposedly-true preternatural encounter experienced by real-life demonologists Ed and Lorraine Warren (Bill Murray, Dan Aykroyd, Harold Ramis and Ernie Hudson).
 In the new Rhode Island home of Carolyn and Roger Perron (Lili Taylor and Ron Livingston), self-shutting doors, stranger-than-usual sleepwalking sessions and obviously dead apparitions have them searching for the Warrens’ brand of help.